Table of Contents Search for printer HOME

 Abrupt Global Change (1990s) TOP OF PAGE

 Early in the 1990s, further revelations startled climate scientists.
-The quantity, variety, and accuracy of measurements of ancient climates were increasing at a breakneck pace — compared with the data available in the 1970s, orders of magnitude more were now in hand.
+The quantity, variety, and accuracy of measurements of ancient climates were increasing at a breakneck pace; scientists now had in hand orders of magnitude more data than in the 1970s.
 The first shock came from the very summit of the Greenland ice plateau, a white wasteland so high that altitude sickness was a problem.
-From this location all ice flowed outward, so glacier experts hoped that even at the bottom, three kilometers (two miles) down, the layers would be relatively undisturbed by movement.
+From this location all ice flowed outward, so glacier experts hoped that even near the bottom of the hole, some three kilometers (two miles) down, the layers would be relatively undisturbed by movement.
 Early hopes for a new cooperative program joining Americans and Europeans had broken down, and each team drilled its own hole.
 An ingenious decision transmuted competition into cooperation.
 The two holes were drilled just far enough apart (30 kilometers) so that anything that showed up in both cores must represent a real climate effect, not an accident due to bedrock conditions.
 The match turned out to be remarkably exact for most of the way down.
 A comparison of variations in the cores showed convincingly that climate could change more rapidly than almost any scientist had imagined.(55)

 For more on ice drilling, see Joel Genuth's Greenland Ice Sheet Project (GISP) site and the official GISP Web site.

 Meanwhile, in the late 1980s and early 1990s, improved carbon-14 techniques gave the first accurate dates for sediments containing pollen and other carbon-bearing materials at locations ranging from Japan to Tierra del Fuego.
-Good dates finally allowed correlation of many geological records with the Greenland ice.
-The results suggested that the Younger Dryas events had affected climates, one way or another, around the world.
-The extent and nature of the perturbation was controversial. .
-(It was not unil around 2010 that scientists firmly established that the Younger Dryas cooling had been restricted to the Northern Hemisphere, with the Southern Hemisphere continuing to warm up.)
+Reliable dates finally allowed correlation of many geological records with the Greenland ice.
+The results added more evidence that the Younger Dryas events had affected climates, one way or another, all around the globe.
+The extent and nature of the perturbation was controversial.
+(It was not until around 2010 that scientists firmly established that the cooling in the Younger Dryas had been restricted to the Northern Hemisphere — the change in ocean circulation had redistributed heat, actually speeding up warming in the Southern Hemisphere.)
 But scientists were increasingly persuaded that abrupt climate shifts could have global scope, even if they affected different places differently — colder here and warmer there, wetter here and drier there.(57a)

 <=>The oceans

 Could such drastic variations happen not only during glacial times, but also in warm interglacial periods like the present?
-That was the most interesting question in 1992, as the European drillers penetrated clear through the last glacial epoch to the preceding "Eemian" period, more than 100,000 years back — a time similar to our own, or even warmer.
+That was the most interesting question in 1992, as the European drillers penetrated clear through the last glacial epoch to the preceding "Eemian" period, more than 100,000 years back — a time similar to the current one or perhaps slightly warmer (the world would in fact climb to Eemian temperatures by the early 2020s).
 Ominously, Dansgaard and his colleagues saw that rapid oscillations had been common during the last interglacial warm period: enormous spikes of cooling, like a 14-degree cold snap that had struck in the span of a decade and lasted 70 years.
 The instability was unlike anything the ice record showed for our current interglacial period.
-The "recent climate stability," Dansgaard warned, "may be the exception rather than the rule," raising the question whether our climate "will remain stable in spite of the growing atmospheric pollution."
+The "recent climate stability," Dansgaard warned, "may be the exception rather than the rule," which raised the question whether our climate "will remain stable in spite of the growing atmospheric pollution."
 Published in Nature in 1993, this would become one of the most widely cited of all climate papers.
 The ice core data, as Science magazine reported, "shattered" the standard picture of benign, equable interglacials.(58)

 = Milestone